 The reasonable expectation of privacy standard is a subjective standard that has a long history of litigation in the courts.
 It will be interesting to see how the Courts rule on Geofencing and other issues.
 Motions to suppress evidence based upon a violation of one’s Fourth Amendment rights are complex and are determined on a case by case basis.

 This article was co-authored by our founder and lead Criminal Defense Attorney Daniel J. Miller and former attorney James Weaver.
-Dan is a Hampton Roads native and has spent nearly 20 years representing clients in criminal defense matters in Virginia Beach and throughout Hampton Roads.
+Dan is a Hampton Roads native and has spent 25 years representing clients in criminal defense matters in Virginia Beach and throughout Hampton Roads.
 James is an Associate Attorney at the firm.
 His practice focuses primarily on family law issues.